Conditional Coverage Diagnostics for Conformal Prediction: Experiments

-Our proposed $L_1$-ERT metric and $L_2$-ERT metrics, however, correctly distinguish between the two settings: they detect the conditional coverage failure in the first example and reports no such failure in the oracle case.
+Our proposed $L_1$-ERT and $L_2$-ERT metrics, however, correctly distinguish between the two settings: they detect the conditional coverage failure in the first example and report no such failure in the oracle case.
+Specifically, the $L_1$-ERT of $0.091$ correctly estimates a substantial $9.1\%$ average absolute deviation from the target $90\%$ coverage (closely tracking the true value of $0.098$) and drops close to zero in the conditional case.
+Furthermore, while the $L_2$-ERT estimate of $0.009$ appears small, this correctly reflects the expected squared deviation, $\E_X[(\P(Y \in C(X)|X) - (1-\alpha))^2]$.
+On a root-mean-square scale, this yields $\sqrt{0.009} \approx 0.094$, consistent with the $L_1$ estimate.
+Crucially, despite this inherent difference in scale, the $0.009$ measured in the non-conditional case remains starkly distinguishable from the 0.000 achieved under oracle conditional coverage.